s-p-n/hookmod/README.md

 HookMod’s modular design supports a wide range of web apps:
 - **Interactive Tools**: Create calculators or dashboards with reusable logic.
 - **Dynamic UIs**: Use `.htm` templates and `.css` styles for rich interfaces.
-- **Hierarchical Apps**: Leverage sub-modules for complex, nested functionality.
+- **Hierarchical Apps**: Use sub-modules for complex, nested functionality.
 - **Collaborative Projects**: Share data via `this.share` for team-friendly code.

 Check out the [HookMod repository](https://github.com/s-p-n/hookmod) for examples and source code.
 Happy coding!